 How to use AirPlay to mirror your iPhone or Mac on Roku TV

-While part of the point of a Roku is streaming without a phone or computer, there are times when you’ll want to push media from one device to another.
+While part of the point of a Roku is streaming without a phone or computer, there are times when you’ll want to push media from one device to another, such as a photo portfolio or unsupported apps, including Twitch.
 Here’s how to mirror an iPhone, iPad, or Mac on your Roku using Apple’s AirPlay.

 JUMP TO KEY SECTIONS

 Most devices running Roku OS 9.4 or later support AirPlay.
 You can check your OS by navigating to Settings > System > About on your Roku, or simply scanning the Settings menu for an Apple AirPlay and HomeKit option.
 Check Roku’s website for the latest compatibility information.